PickNikRobotics/rviz_visual_tools/README.md

 ## Docker Image

-To build the docker image for this repo:

-    docker build -t davetcoleman/rviz_visual_tools:kinetic .
+[Dockerhub](https://hub.docker.com/r/davetcoleman/rviz_visual_tools/builds/) automatically creates a Docker for this repo.
 To run with GUI:

     # This is not the safest way however, as you then compromise the access control to X server on your host
     xhost +local:root # for the lazy and reckless